Leadership Team

 Jodie has over 20 years’ experience working in governance, the past 7 years of which have been in Combined Authorities.
 During this time, he has delivered a number of successful governance transformation projects, as well as acting as the Monitoring Officer at District Council, City Council and Combined Authority level.
 The Monitoring Officer is statutorily responsible for reporting to the Combined County Authority on any illegality or maladministration, this includes supporting our Board to ensure proper oversight of the organisation’s activities and compliance with our legal and regulatory obligations.
 Jodie is passionate about the benefits good governance can bring to an organisation and excited about the opportunity to develop, innovate and engage through governance at the Combined County Authority.
 Prior to joining the Combined County Authority, Jodie undertook a number of governance reviews within government departments and combined authorities as well as developing Assurance Frameworks and scrutiny functions.

-Interim Executive Director Resources
+Executive Director for Resources

-Interim Executive Director Place
+Interim Executive Director for Place

 Richard Grice